-(2) The possible annual incentive cash payouts do not have an established threshold.
+(3) The possible annual incentive cash payouts do not have an established threshold.
 For this reason, no threshold number is indicated.
 For additional information related to the annual cash incentive awards including performance targets and measures, see the "Compensation Discussion and Analysis" section of this proxy statement

-(3) The possible annual incentive cash payouts do not have an established maximum.
-For this reason, no maximum number is indicated.
+(4) Certain of the possible annual incentive cash payouts do not have an established maximum.
+For this reason, no maximum number is indicated in these instances.
 For additional information related to the annual cash incentive awards including performance targets and measures, see the "Compensation Discussion and Analysis" section of this proxy statement.